shigeyukey/shige-addons-wiki/src/discord-rp-for-anki-leaderboard.md

 # How to use

+Basically this add-on is optimized for the leaderboard but you can use it even if you don't register on the leaderboard.

 1. Need [Discord for desktop.](https://discord.com/download) (website and mobile are not supported by discord RP.)
 2. Activity sharing needs to be enabled in [Discord's activity privacy settings.](https://support.discord.com/hc/en-us/articles/7931156448919-Activity-Sharing-on-Discord-FAQ#h_01HTJA8QV5H72HKXSNDXME2NAS) (also it will not be displayed when your Discord status is set to invisible.)
 3. Auto launches when the add-on is installed.
 You can customize the icon type and behavior with options.